mateuszmacheta/mateuszmacheta.github.io/_posts/2023-2-6-REST-API-Public-Websites.md

 All right, now we can test our workflow, just add one more `Write Text File` activity in the end, set `responseContent` as Text property and `"response.txt"` as FileName.
 It contains nothing else that website's source code!
 We can find `product--info` class that we found in previous chapter, that contained information about search results along with their URLs.
 Now the next step for us is to extract all these URLs of products.
 How do we do that?

 ### Extracting URLs from Search Results
 We have our source code containing URLs of product pages (marked as 1. in our High Level Solution steps).
-Now we can contiue using at least two methods - string manipulation or parsing XML/XPath.
-Each of them has its pros and cons, only the latter is ***proper*** one.
-But, since we will extract data twice, I'll use that opportunity to show both methods.
-Let's go with parsing XML/XPath for now.
-Let's just look at extracted HTML code and focuse on part that will give us what we need:
+Now we can contiue using at least two methods - string manipulation or parsing HTML/XPath.
+Each of them has its pros and cons, only the latter is *proper* one.
+We will continue with parsing HTML/XPath for now.
+Let's just look at extracted HTML code and focus on part that will give us what we need:

 ```html
 <div class="product--info">